upavadi/TngApi_shortcodeConstructor/README.md

 - `TngWp_submitImage` Upload images from Wordpress

 # Add Your Own Shortcode
+ - Create a file for your page. (e.g. myShortcode.html.php)
+ - Create a file with the class for the shortcode (e.g. myShortcode.php)

+        class TngWp_Shortcode_MyShortcode extends TngWp_Shortcode_AbstractShortcode
+         {
+          const SHORTCODE = 'TngWp_MyShortcode'; //shortcode name

+           public function show()
+          {
+            // Best place to define your variables here
+           //Array $conext will be available in your page
+            $context = array(
+           );
+           //This html file will show your page return $this->templates->render('myshortcode.html', $context);
+          }
+        }

+ -

 # To Do
 - Assigned Tree:
 - Shortcode for __Family Page__ similar to TngApi
 - Shortcode widjet for __TNG Person Search__ similar to TngApi

+# Patches & contributions

+This is very much a project that can evolve so please feel free to fork and submit pull requests.

+I would really love to have your feedback, so if you download, let me know.
+Thanks.